 A small City in Canada fell victim to a phishing email resulting in the loss of half a million dollars.
 A phishing email was sent to the City's staff requesting change of the banking account information of an established vendor.
 The City's staff had not been properly trained to look for red flags of phishing, and made the change in the system, and subsequently, the wire transfer for half a million dollars was made to the new account controlled by the attacker.

 BASELINE CONTROL: AUTOMATICALLY PATCH OPERATING SYSTEMS AND APPLICATIONS.
 CAN/CIOSC 104 prescribes following three controls under Level 1:

-Level 1: Implement up-to-date security patches for all software and hardware; enable automatic patching for all software and hardware; perform a risk assessment whether to replace systems incapable of automatic patching.
+• Level 1: Implement up-to-date security patches for all software and hardware; enable automatic patching for all software and hardware; perform a risk assessment whether to replace systems incapable of automatic patching.

 A medium-sized healthcare organization in Canada fell victim to two ransomware attacks by two different ransomware gangs.
 First, the Karma gang demanded bitcoin payment and no less than a day later the Conti gang attacked.
-Both gangs exploited unpatched vulnerabilities in IT assets such as servers to install the two different ransomware within a short period of time.

-The organization did not have in place automatic patching and was behind in patching vulnerabilities, so the attackers were able to easily exploit the vulnerabilities to infect ransomware.
+Both gangs exploited unpatched vulnerabilities in Internet facing IT assets to install the two different ransomware.
+The organization did not have in place automatic patching and was behind in patching vulnerabilities, so the attackers were able to use easily exploit.